 - Summary of local advertising

-We essentially promoted the same service; simply varying the offer each month.
+We used our marketing budget to promote the same service; simply varying the offer each month.

 - Buy before 31st of month; get free installation.

 - Buy before end of month; 50% off installation.

 - First 3 months; 50% off telephone line rental.

 - Free 3 months; sports channel 50% off.

 Our sales team needed an incentive to motivate and close deals on new customers.